pepijn/pepijn.github.io/projects.md

 #### 2014 - present: Data warehouse developer at [Blendle](https://blendle.com) (Utrecht, NL)

-I worked full-time at Blendle from March 2014 to April 2015 and took a break from studying.
-My primary job was  designing and building the data warehouse, although I started as a workflow developer.
-I switched to working part-time as a freelancer in April 2015, when I returned to university.
+In March 2014 I started working full-time at the promising Dutch start-up Blendle.
+I decided to take break from studying to gain experience with working in a small team and a high-pressure environment.
+This was especially true because I joined a month before the official launch in The Netherlands.
+Designing and building our dimensionally modeled data warehouse is now my primary task, although I started as a 'workflow developer' (PDF/XML conversion).
+After my first year I returned to university in April 2015.
+I still work part-time as a freelancer.

 ![Blendle Team](/images/blendle_team.jpg)